Chaitalykundu/Web-Development/01-HTML/2-Advanced/SEO/meta-tag/04-name.md

 # Note:

-If the http-equiv attribute is set, the name attribute should not be set.
+If the `http-equiv` attribute is set, the name attribute should not be set.

-HTML5 introduced a method to let web designers take control over the viewport (the user's visible area of a web page), through the <meta> tag (See "Setting The Viewport" example below).
+HTML5 introduced a method to let web designers take control over the viewport (the user's visible area of a web page), through the `<meta>` tag.

 &nbsp;